ScriptEdcurriculum/shakespeare_Adv/README.md

 ![Yo Mama!](https://pbs.twimg.com/profile_images/406303048/yomamalogo-1.jpg)

+##Do Now
+Begin this session by completing the [Do Now](doNow.md) activity.

 ##Scope
-To capitalize on the viral fury of the underground 'Yo Momma' battle scene, you have been tasked with designing and creating a webapp to help users find the best 'Yo Momma' joke to help them to become victorious.
+To capitalize on the viral fury of the underground 'Yo Momma' battle scene, you have been tasked by Cheesy Jokes Inc. with designing and creating a webapp to help users find the best 'Yo Momma' joke to help them to become victorious.

+##Project Criteria
 Your Manager has laid out the following requirements for the project:

 * Implement a mock API to retreive the jokes